ksarica/DifferentFlightMechanicsForAircrafts/README.md

 # DifferentFlightMechanicsForAircrafts
  Hobby project to implement different flight mechanics inspired from different games like Planetside 2, Battlestar Galactica.

  These mechanics give fighters more maneuver capability and dogfight potential.

+ This is not a full project.
+It is intended to show creative flight mechanics that can be used in different projects.

 ## Examples of the mechanics: